DhruvKhemani/Praesidium/README.md

 If you want to learn Bitcoin on a low level the transaction logs even show you how each transaction was built byte for byte.

-**IMPORTANT:** Praesidium currently does not support P2SH or Segwit transactions (meaning also no base32/bench32 address format support)!

 ## Installation
 To install Praesidium either clone this repository or download the [Praesidium](praesidium) folder to your machine.